asvd/helios-kernel/README.md

 [CommonJS](http://en.wikipedia.org/wiki/CommonJS) group.
-Just like as in most of browser-based solutions, it introduces object exporting, which [as mentioned](https://gist.github.com/asvd/7619633) more likely brings unnecesary complications to dependency management and objects declaration.
+Just like as in most of browser-based solutions, it introduces object exporting, which [as mentioned](https://gist.github.com/asvd/7619633) more likely brings unnecessary complications to dependency management and objects declaration.
 Therefore Helios Kernel pretends to be a simplier and more flexible alternative.